cameraui/sdk/go/docs/api/sensor.md

 	func (s *TemperatureInfo) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only temperature sensors.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="ToastMessage"></a>

 ## type TrackVelocity

-TrackVelocity is the signed centroid velocity vector in normalized units per frame.
+TrackVelocity is the signed centroid velocity in normalized units per frame.
 Positive X = moving right, positive Y = moving down.
-Consumers doing motion prediction \(PTZ autotrack, trajectory estimation\) should use this instead of deriving velocity from frame\-to\-frame position deltas.
+Prefer it over deriving velocity from frame\-to\-frame position deltas.

 	type TrackVelocity struct {
 	    X   float64 `msgpack:"x" json:"x"`